hollermay/hollermay/README.md

-### Currently a 2nd year working around my interest that lies in AI/ML and Development.
+As a second-year student at Chitkara University, my focus lies in exploring the realms of AI/ML, development, and research.
+Beyond coding, I have a creative side and love to design and illustrate ;)

 ### My Experiences: